by Carolyn Thomas ♥ @HeartSisters

 “If NICE takes its own principle seriously, we should expect guidance to orthopedic surgeons that they are only to reconstruct sports-induced ligament injuries if the patient promises never to play that sport again.”

-Dr. Holm added that British physicians could not ethically withhold expert treatment from unreformed smokers or obese people, unless they also discriminate against fitness freaks with bum knees.
+Dr. Holm added that British physicians could not ethically withhold expert treatment from unreformed smokers unless they also discriminate against fitness freaks with bum knees.

 “All lifestyle choices increase the risk of certain conditions, and decrease the risk of others.